thecppzoo/zoo/presentations/C++-online-2025-external-polymorphism-and-type-erasure.md

 We know we can achieve this by imitating the way the language itself implements subclassing:

-We can create a virtual table class with all the things needed to implement the interface; and we can make values of type "virtual table", each with the reification for each type:
+We can create a virtual table class with all the things needed to implement the interface; and we can make values of type "virtual table", each with the reification for one type:

 ```c++
 struct Serializable_EP_Concept;